Tag Archives: blogging

 I checked out their Facebook page for recent posts, and they were almost entirely positive, with a good amount of interaction from the admin.
 The page claims that the company is home to 45,000 web sites, which might be exactly what I’m looking for, without even knowing it.

-One of the things that convinced me to go with them was the Inc.com write up of CEO Douglas Hanna in America’s coolest College Start-Ups 2012 and the Duke Chronical article Hanna makes juicy profits with A Small Orange.
+One of the things that ultimately convinced me to go with them was the Inc.com write up of CEO Douglas Hanna in America’s coolest College Start-Ups 2012 and the Duke Chronical article Hanna makes juicy profits with A Small Orange.
 Hanna worked at HostGator for two years in customer service, so one could reasonably expect that he knows what customers want in affordable hosting.

 I have also found a ton of coupon codes for A Small Orange (just Google it) for either $5 or 15% off your order.